lingtalfi/ClassCooker/doc/api/Ling/ClassCooker/ClassCooker/addContent.md

 Available options are:
+- firstMethod: bool=false, if true, the string will be appended as the first method
+- beforeMethod: string, the method before which to append the string
 - afterMethod: string, the method after which to append the string

-- beforeMethod: string, the method before which to append the string
+- beforeProperty: string, the property before which to append the string
 - afterProperty: string, the property after which to append the string
-- beforeProperty: string, the property before which to append the string

 - classStart: bool=false, the string will be appended at the beginning of the class